Skip to main content

 • Time: 01:30 PM

-- I barely finished the first pass in about 110 minutes and could only review a few questions.
+• I finished the first pass in about 110 minutes, just barely, and could only review a few questions.

-- I only skipped about one question, so I feel lucky to have passed with my first-pass answers.
+• I only flagged about one question to review later, so I feel lucky to have passed based on my first-pass answers.

-- My feeling is that my score was barely 70%.
+• My feeling is that my score was just barely around 70%.

 Fundamental Knowledge:

-- Many complex questions testing the understanding of when to use regression vs. classification problems.
+• Many complex questions asking about the proper use of regression vs. classification.

-- Many questions on tool selection for image recognition / anomaly detection.
+• Many questions about tool selection for image recognition / anomaly detection.

 Service Knowledge:

-- Questions on selecting TensorFlow AI accelerators (TPU/GPU/CPU).
+• Questions about selecting TensorFlow AI accelerators (TPU/GPU/CPU).

-- Questions on technology selection/design for data pipelines / CI/CD.
+• Questions about technology selection/design for data pipelines / CI/CD.

-- Questions about Request-Response Logging / adjusting the sampling rate.
+• Questions about adjusting Request-Response Logging / sampling rates.

-TODOs for Exam Day (Successful cases from PSE / PNE / PDE / PCA exams) ⭐️
+TODOs for Exam Day (Successful practices from PSE / PNE / PDE / PCA exams) ⭐️

 • Get a good night's sleep